daveglemaker/GridMacrosSGM/readme.md

            %let mhost=sasgridswomasterhostname;
            %let mport=8901;

-3. Or commandline setup of SASMacro directory and autoexec file in 3 above (assumes git is installed)
+3. Or commandline setup of SASMacro directory and autoexec file in 1 and 2 above, run on master grid host (assumes git is installed)

            #Replace with your value of your configuration Directory(LevN location)
            export CONFIGDIR=<yoursasconfigdir>